Lessons About Sin From An Old Stove

-Some time ago our family bought a new stove.
-The old one was older than my son and was not in the best of shape.
+Some time ago our family bought a new stove and learned a whole lot of lessons about sin.
+The old stove had the dubious honor of being older than my son and was not in the best of shape.
 When the delivery but brought the new stove, they pushed the old one to a corner of the kitchen.
 The plan was to get it out as soon as possible.
 But between various health issues and long, exhausting work schedules, someday got pushed further and further into the future.

 The old stove had to go.
 Hubby and I muscled it down the staircase and out to the trash can and that’s when we realized a few things: that old stove was a lot like sin in our lives.

-You're wondering, "How's an old stove like, Ami?"
+You’re wondering, “How’s an old stove like sin, Ami?”

 It leaves a lot of mess behind.
 My old stove left a lot of gunk behind.
 There was a stove-shaped collection of dirt and grime on our kitchen floor.
 It stood in strong contrast to the rest of the kitchen.
 But the thing is, while the stove was there, we didn’t realize it.
 We didn’t even think about the fact that the area under the stove would be dirtier than the rest of the apartment.

-I like to keep my heart "tiled and turned over".
+I like to keep my heart “tilled and turned over”.
 This is what I use to remind myself that I need to keep myself free from burdens.
 That lesson can also apply to this situation.
-When it comes to clutter, we need to have the mind-set that we shouldn't hold onto things whether it's sin or junk.
+When it comes to clutter, we need to have the mindset that we shouldn’t hold onto things whether it’s sin or junk.

 Instead, it’s found in the life of Christ and only when we accept Him we truly gain access.